openhab/openhab-alexa/USAGE.md

 # Amazon Alexa Smart Home Skill for openHAB 2

 Amazon certified openHAB2 as a [smarthome skill for Alexa](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L).
+This page describes how to use the skill certified by Amazon.
 This skill allows you to connect your openHAB setup through the myopenHAB.org cloud service to Amazon Alexa.
+(See [README.md](https://github.com/openhab/openhab-alexa/blob/master/README.md) for other setup-options regarding your own openHAB-cloud.)

 With this skill you can control items that respond to on/off and numeric commands.
 The Skill as well has limited support for thermostats.
 The skill is supported for English (U.S.), English (U.K.), and German languages.